TFMV/quiver/README.md

 All index types support metadata filtering and negative examples.
 Choose the right index type for your needs and let APT optimize your parameters automatically!

 ## Why Choose Quiver?

+I didn't create Quiver for it to be used in real-world projects.
+Instead, its primary purpose is to share what I've learned about vector databases, primarily through code and documentation, supplemented by Medium articles.
+I've tried to keep it small and modular so that you can fork/clone it and make it your own.

 - **🚀 Performance**: Quiver is built for speed without sacrificing accuracy
 - **🔍 Smart Search Strategy**: Quiver doesn't just use one search method - it combines HNSW with exact search to find the best results